How Many Potatoes Per Plant? 5 Best Tips To Increase Yield

 How Deep Do They Grow?

-These tubers will need only a few inches of loose soil below the surface to flourish their roots and tubers.
+The depth of soil needed for potatoes to grow can vary depending on factors such as potato cultivar and growing conditions.
 You may need to add up to 12 inches more soil above the surface during the growing season.

 Here’s how we break down the depth: